phpearth/docs/general/difference-core-and-vanilla.md

----
-title: "What is the Difference Between a Core and a Vanilla/Plain PHP Developer?"
+# What is the Difference Between a Core and a Vanilla/Plain PHP Developer?
-updated: "March 20, 2017"
-permalink: "/faq/difference-core-vanilla/"
----

 While developing, there's often a confusion between a `core PHP developer` and a `vanilla/plain PHP developer`.
 This article will explain a difference between